WaigFang/CMT-PROJECT/README.md

 To achieve our target we take the actual population data of both species and aproximate the constants alpha, beta, delta and gamma needed for the equations.

+The program will:
+1. Read in Data
+   Data

 **Least squares method**